 About Wine To Water

 Wine To Water’s US staff, although small in number, shares a huge passion for bringing clean water to folks in need.
 Our passion unites us and brings us joy as we work with our local partners on the ground.
-Wine To Water has worked in 25 countries, 11 of which are ongoing projects, and have provided clean water to over 500,000 people since our inception.
-We find it a privilege to currently work in 5 regions (The Amazon, Dominican Republic/Haiti, East Africa, Nepal and Cambodia) to support over 30 international aid workers on 4 continents, as we all work hard to fight this epidemic together.
+Wine To Water has worked in 25 countries and have provided clean water to over 600,000 people since our inception.
+We find it a privilege to currently work in 5 regions (The Amazon, Dominican Republic/Haiti, East Africa, Nepal and Cambodia) to support over 30 field staff on 4 continents, as we all work hard to fight this epidemic together.

 Wine To Water is committed to serving in community to provide water to those in need.

 Each project is unique, but the common theme is that we use local people in each country.
 We develop leaders in the community and educate them on proper water and sanitation methods to promote sustainability.
 Our work empowers the local community to help them meet their ongoing needs.